dmerkle/nettop-notch/README.md

 ## Contributing

 This was meant for personal convenience only, PRs are handled infrequently.
-Feel free to clone and reuse.
 Please keep:

 * no external Python dependencies,